sybrew/the-seo-framework/readme.txt

 			* Pages that are protected now correctly state their indexing status.
 			* When the Blog Page is empty, and when it's not the home page, it'll show a "noindex" notification.
 			* Post types that have robots settings applied, now show them via appropriate notifications.
-		* Descriptive links to all meta title and description labels.
 		* Post Type Settings:
 			* Found in the General Settings meta box, they'll prevent The SEO Framework from interacting.
 			* These settings should only be used on conflicting post types, like which offer their own SEO settings, or are otherwise incorrectly registered.